 A diet with a lack of fresh fruits and vegetables can lead to constipation when the body doesn’t have the necessary fiber to move stool through the digestive tract.
 As stool sits in the intestines, muscle tone is lost and the diameter of the intestine increases as stool accumulates.
 Once green smoothies are introduced into the diet, the intestines have to adjust to the new influx of fiber and water.
 Some individuals may experience what seems like continued constipation when in reality the body just hasn’t had time to regulate, or inadequate water intake is prohibiting the fiber from doing its job.

-Some individuals may experience adverse digestive effects related to green smoothies.
+Some individuals may experience adverse digestive effects from drinking green shakes for constipation.
 Anyone with a chronic condition related to the digestive system should discuss the use of green smoothies with a doctor prior to adding them to the diet.
 Green smoothies are not meant to treat constipation or any condition.
 Always talk to your doctor for diagnosis and treatment.